 A: You should be able to make this kind of individual retirement account transfer without taxes or penalty.
-But you must take care how you do it to be sure you don't inadvertently trigger tax consequences.
+But you must take care to follow IRA withdrawal rules to be sure you don't inadvertently trigger tax consequences.

 Specifically, the wording of your question raises three issues: